 Safety is always a concern when caring for seniors in their homes.
 Falls are common for the elderly due to diminished balance, reflexes and strength.
 It is important to help avoid falls leading to serious injury and hospitalization.
 Removing clutter and adding grab bars in bathrooms and staircases can be helpful.
 Assessing the general safety of all rooms in the home is important.

 There are extra precautions which need to be taken when helping someone living with dementia.
 Since memory lapses can impact every aspect of daily activities, safety needs to be monitored more often.
 This is the case in overseeing medications, use of cooking and electrical appliances, and wandering.
 Cooking should be supervised so the stove is not left on, water is not left running and nothing is placed on electrical appliances which could cause a fire.
 Eating and drinking (of alcoholic beverages) as the person loses short term memory or confusion of day and night, should be supervised.
 Another major concern in dementia care is wandering, leaving home and not knowing how to return.
-Depending on the stage of the illness, there are steps which can be taken such as initially having reminder signs on the door, in later stages having alarms on the doors and windows which indicate when someone has opened them, notifying the local police and neighbors about potential wandering, and using a smart watch with tracking capabilities.
+Depending on the stage of the illness, there are steps which can be taken such as initially having reminder signs on the door, having alarms on the doors and windows which indicate when someone has opened them (in the later stages), notifying the local police and neighbors about potential wandering, and using a smart watch with tracking capabilities.

 Engaging a person living with Alzheimer’s disease

 Homewatch CareGivers of South Orange is your trusted source for quality in-home care and residential facility care for seniors, (hourly and live-in) serving Essex, Union and parts of Passaic and Morris counties.
 Call (973)810-0110 for more information.